danielharrell/does_music_move/does_music_move.md

 such motions in their lives.

-But there may be less reason to accept this conclusion than to deny it; and cause to wonder, then, how meaningful music finally is.
+But there may be less reason to accept this conclusion than to deny it; and to wonder, then, how meaningful music finally is.
 For the meaning of music in this sense, upon reflection, would seem to depend on the illusion of movement rather